wingify/wingify.github.io/_posts/2018-09-20-js13k-game-development.markdown

 ## Introduction:

 [Js13kGames](http://js13kgames.com/) is a JavaScript game development competition that is organized every year from 13th August to 13th September.
 What makes this one stand apart from other game dev competitions, is the game size limit of 13 kilobytes.
-Yes, Just 13KB for everything including code, images, graphics, sounds!
-Moreover, a theme is decided every year and the game ideally should be based on that.
+Yes, Just 13KB for everything, including code, images, graphics, sounds!
+Moreover, a theme is decided every year and the game, ideally, should be based on that.
 This results in a lot of brainstorming and innovative ideas.
-For this year, the theme was 'offline'.
+For this year, the theme was '**offline**'.

 The competition is organized by [Andrzej Mazur](https://twitter.com/end3r) who is also one of the judges.
 They play every submitted game at the end of the competition and give their reviews in terms of what went right & in what directions improvements could be made.
 Needless to say, there are a lot of prizes like gadgets, t-shirts, and stickers to be won every year.

 ## Preparations

 JS13K competition is not new to folks at Wingify.
 A couple of us have prior experience of this.
 [Kush](https://twitter.com/chinchang457), [Gaurav](https://twitter.com/gauravmuk) and [Varun](https://twitter.com/s0ftvar) had participated in previous JS13K events.
-Having experienced the competition first hand, they felt compelled to inform the rest of us as well.
+Having experienced & enjoyed the competition first hand, they felt compelled to inform the rest of us as well.

 After the first week since the beginning of the competition, we all met and the veterans of this competition introduced us to the rules & theme, basic techniques related to game development, & tools that might be handy along the way.
 We were a little short on time considering that we had to first come up with feasible concepts & our primary experience being Frontend SPA development, creating these games was about to be unlike any code we professionally write.